in the you of you is the me of me is us, of us is love

 In my native land Bulgaria, the 14th of February is actually one of our national customs called Trifon Zarezan.
 Trifon Zarezan was historically the day that marked the beginning of grape pruning.
 And so even nowadays, many people spend the day with a nice glass of wine celebrating the beauty to unfold in the summer when the grapes are all ready.

 They say true love is like a fine wine, and this reminds of the deep sense of integrity, patience and commitment that the devotional pathway of love is.
 When properly tended to, and with a kindness and patience of rhythm, love grows deeper, stronger and sweeter.

 Just like the little vine that starts frail and vulnerable, there is so much potential within it if we pay attention and nurture it as it needs.
 A love union is a sacrament – it is a choice to devote and to care so that the divine blessing shines through us.
-The more we tend to one another, we deeper the roots will be and grow into the fruitful sweetness that we long for.
-In its sweetness are the hands that cared for it along the way through our everyday seemingly ordinary gestures.

 Like the sun and rain that touch the vines, the inner light of God shifts us from within ourselves.
 It moves us towards being more compassionate, loving, responsible, caring and loyal.
 Surely, not all days are bright – and sometimes things can be over-watered not only suffer in drought.
 But we hold on – hands holding hands holding on holding strong.